 - closed-toe black polishable boots or shoes (non-tennis type)

 You can also purchase as many T-shirts as you would like to be worn under the Class B uniform shirt; these can be worn during skills practice.
-Please contact Bob Barker by email Bob@BarkerProductions.com or by phone at (979) 458-0741 to make arrangements for purchasing these items.
+These items can be purchased from Barker Productions online at www.barkerproductions.com or by visiting the gift shop in building 11 of the Brayton Fire Training Field.

 Clinical shirts and ID's will be provided to you and are part of your course fees.